 How about a great year-end conversation about film?
 Check out the CiRCE Institute’s latest podcast venture, Libromania: a Podcast for the Book-Obsessed.
 The Year in Movies episode with film critic Jeffrey Overstreet is an education and a delight.

 Reads That Feed: A Booklover’s Planner was created for everyone who subscribes to Sparrowfare’s email newsletter, Reads & Other Seeds, a month-or-so compliation of favorite links to books, music, culture, contemplation and Sparrowfare’s latest posts.
-The planner is a 12-page e-book with pages for categories of books you might want to consider as you create this year’s reading list, short lists of Sparrowfare recommendations and a few additional resources.
+The planner is a 12-page e-book with pages for categories you might want to consider as you consider what to read next, short lists of Sparrowfare recommendations and a few additional resources.
 I’m still sending new subscribers Flight Fuel: An Eclectic Playlist of Hope as well.
 Flight Fuel is a linked playlist of 33 diverse songs that remind me to keep going when I’m tempted to despair.
 Subscribe here and Reads that Feed: A Booklover’s Planner and Flight Fuel: An Eclectic Playlist of Hope will wing their way to you!

 Know someone who would enjoy this post?
 Please share Sparowfare!